GSA/search-gov/README.markdown

     % QUEUE=* rake environment resque:work

-At this point, you should see the queue empty in Resque web, and some email-like output in your development log.
+At this point, you should see the queue empty in Resque web, and the suggestion "delete me" should be gone from the sayt_suggestions table.

 ### Queue names & priorities
 Each Resque job runs in the context of a named queue.
 We have queues named :low, :medium, :high, and :urgent.
 When creating a new